-The Amarna Project consists of two separate projects, which are both concerned with socio-cultural aspects of the site, including the manufacture and import of pottery (see https://www.topoi.org/project/a-6-9-1/ ) and glass.
+The Amarna Project consisted of two separate projects, which are both concerned with socio-cultural aspects of the site, including the manufacture and import of pottery (see https://www.topoi.org/project/a-6-9-1/ ) and glass.

 The research has already provided much knowledge insight into urban workshops and domestic industrial settings, in particular with regards to Egyptian settlements.
 It appears that household production of luxury items was far more common than previously assumed.
 Furthermore, a large amount of evidence exists for integrated crafts, the sharing of raw materials, including colourants used in vitreous materials production such as cobalt and copper and the multifunctionality of kilns and ovens.

 Pending work includes a comparison of industrial activities within ancient Egyptian settlements and contemporary ancient Mesopotamian settlement and palace sites and an analysis of export and trade networks, which demonstrate how the products were consumed, transported and traded.
-In addition, compositional analysis will be used to determine the use and exchange of raw materials (http://www.annahodgkinson.co.uk/images/Poster_Hodgkinson_ISA2016_large.jpg).
+In addition, compositional analysis were used to determine the use and exchange of raw materials (www.annahodgkinson.co.uk/images/Poster_Hodgkinson_ISA2016_large.jpg).

 First results have been already published: